kuadrat/growR/joss_paper/paper.md

   interactions in grass/clover mixtures.
 - The focus of PaSim [@graux2011DevelopmentPastureSimulation] is the investigation of livestock production under climate change conditions.
-- ModVege [@jouven2006ModelPredictingDynamics] is another mechanistic model that is designed to capture the dominant processes with a minimum of required input parameters.
+- ModVege [@jouven2006ModelPredictingDynamics] is a mechanistic model that is designed to capture the dominant processes with a minimum of required input parameters.
 - The Moorepark St Gilles [@ruelle2018DevelopmentMooreparkSt] and